Holomorphic structure of massive scalar fields in $\text{(A)dS}_2$

 \section{Acknowledgments}

 It is our pleasure to thank Priyesh Chakraborty, Harry Goodhew, Yu-tin Huang, Austin Joyce, Shu-Heng Shao, and Jasper Roosmale Nepveu for illuminating discussions, and Samanta Saha, Kurt Hinterbichler, and Thomas Yan on feedback on an earlier draft.
+We would further like to thank the anonymous referee for pointing out interesting questions and providing useful feedback.
 C.Y.R.C. would further like to thank Karapet Mkrtchyan and Euihun Joung for discussions and collaborations on related topics.